 Thankfully, we have made is alot easier for you with this potty training guide containing 13 of the Best Tips and Answers.

-It contains 13 things to look for, aswell as answers and solutions to common and uncommon peeing and pooping problems from bed wetting, to peeing/pooping when scared or excited, to health problems like incontinence.
+It also has answers and solutions to common and uncommon peeing and pooping problems from bed wetting, to peeing/pooping when scared or excited, to health problems like incontinence.

 The good news about German Shepherds is that they naturally learn from their Mother that their ‘den’ or place where they sleep must be kept clean.